francescodelprato/francescodelprato.github.io/research/index.md

 <details>
   <summary> Abstract </summary>

-This paper investigates how firms' reputation—their ability to send and receive employees from and to various sources and destinations—affects workers' wage dynamics.
-Since firms heterogeneously convey value in lowering on-the-job search frictions for their employees, workers trade off their present wage for the higher likelihood of better future matches.
-Proxying reputation with a degree centrality measure in the job-to-job network, I use Italian administrative data to highlight the presence of this compensating differential in young workers' entry salary.
-Moreover, I show that employees leaving high-reputation firms earn, on average, nearly 6% more than those leaving regular firms within a year and a half from the movement.
-To give a structural interpretation of the economic mechanism and the network measure, I build a search model of the labor market with heterogeneous workers and firms, where firms with a higher reputation grant a higher likelihood of new matches to their employees.
-Exploiting the link between firms' reputation and their network centrality, I estimate this framework on Italian Social Security data to quantitatively account for this channel in assessing wages' variance.
+This paper investigates how employers’ contribution to reducing on-the-job search frictions for their employees affects workers’ wage dynamics.
+In this setting, workers may trade off their present wage for the higher likelihood of better future matches and faster job ladder climb.
+I use Italian administrative data to highlight the presence of this compensating differential for young workers, exploiting firms’ centrality measures on the job-to-job network.
+I show that hiring wages of young workers negatively correlate with their employer’s relative importance in the network and that leaving highly-central firms pays off up to 6-to-8% more than leaving regular ones upon a job transition.
+I then build a search model of the labor market with heterogeneous workers and firms.
+In the model, firms with a higher reputation grant a higher likelihood of new matches to their employees, and workers trade off firms’ reputation and productivity.
+I structurally estimate this framework on Italian Social Security data to quantitatively account for this channel in assessing wage variance.

 </details>